IBM/pyCSM/docs/index.rst

    Available properties are defined in a Python dictionary.
 The current options are the following:

-   * "language" - Defines the language any translated results should be returned.
+   * "language" - Defines the language for returned translated results.
 Default is "en-US".
    * "verify"   - Set to True to verify the server side certificate.
 Default is False.
    * "cert"     - The client certificate.
 Default is None.